jmao01/comp120-jmao/performance/README.txt

 1. What optimization techniques did you use?

-Remove all comments and as much whitespace as possible Combine JS and CSS files
+Remove all comments and as much whitespace as possible Make sure all JS and CSS files are combined
 Make sure CSS is at the top of the page
 Make sure Javascript and CSS are external
 Make sure Javascript is at the bottom of the page